What Should You Do If You Are Facing Workplace Harassment?

 Human Rights Discrimination and Issues with Employers

 Lastly, if you were pressured to leave your job due to the harassment experienced, this may be a case of “constructive dismissal”.
-Constructive dismissal occurs where an employer makes a fundamental change to your work situation, and your work and conditions change so much, it is as though you have been fired.
+Constructive dismissal is when an employer changes the work environment to be worse and it appears that they fired the employee.